Conditions Tyrosinemia, Type III

 Although the signs and symptoms of tyrosinemia, type III (TYR III) are not well known, treatment is still recommended to try to avoid any possible health complications for your child.

-Your baby may need to be on a restricted diet in order to avoid certain proteins that his or her body cannot break down.
+Your baby may need to be on a restricted diet in order to avoid certain proteins that their body cannot break down.
 Babies with TYR III may need to limit certain amino acids (phenylalanine, tyrosine, and methionine) in their diet.
 Amino acids are the building blocks of protein.
 These are all found in many proteins, and phenylalanine is also found in artificial sweeteners.

 Special foods and formulas for children with TYR III are available.
 These formulas will likely need to continue through adulthood.

 Your baby’s doctor might prescribe a medication called NTBC.
 NTBC helps lower amino acid levels in the blood.
-Everyone has some amino acids in his or her blood, but the high levels associated with TYR III can be toxic.
+Everyone has some amino acids in their blood, but the high levels associated with TYR III can be toxic.

 Babies who are treated early for tyrosinemia, type III (TYR III) may never develop any signs.
 This is why newborn screening for TYR III is so important.